Kiril Vajarov

-Kiril Vajarov (Кирил Въжаров, 18 February 1988 – 18 April 2009) was a Bulgarian ice-hockey goaltender, who played for HC Slavia Sofia.
+Kiril Vajarov (Кирил Въжаров, 18 February 1988 – 18 April 2009) was a Bulgarian ice hockey goaltender, who played for HC Slavia Sofia.

 Career

 Vajarov was a three time Bulgarian champion with HC Slavia Sofia.

 International career

-Vajarov was a member of the Bulgaria men's national ice hockey team this year, which managed to finish 4th in the IIHF Division 2 World Championship.
+Vajarov was a member of the Bulgaria men's national ice hockey team.
 He played three games in the tournament.
 He was also a member of the country's U18 and U20 teams.

 Death

-He was stabbed to death on 18 April as he was visiting a nightclub in Sofia, Bulgaria.
+He was stabbed to death on 18 April 2009 as he was visiting a nightclub in Sofia, Bulgaria.
 The 21-year-old was celebrating the birthday of a friend, who was also killed in the incident.